 Nick Hornby’s About a Boy inspired my brother and I to go vegetarian.
-We loved that book; we took turns reading it.
-I think he didn’t anticipate getting hooked, so he willingly waited for me to finish a couple of chapters before he’d read.
+We loved that book so much we took turns reading it.
+I think he didn’t anticipate getting hooked, so he willingly waited for me to finish a couple of chapters before he would read.

 I don’t remember anymore how long he lasted as a vegetarian, but I think I lasted longer.
 Well, it was a measly 6 months, and I caved in to a couple sticks of skewered chicken intestines (my favorite kind of street barbecue).

 There are health advantages to going vegetarian, but personally, how it helps discourage unnecessary animal suffering is what really speaks to me.
-I wish I can go beyond Meatless Monday, but for my family I feel good already about going meatless for more than a day.
+I wish I can go beyond Meatless Monday, but it is what’s sustainable to us at the moment.
 I also try to look for interesting vegetarian or farm-to-table restaurants for us to try.

 Hence our first visit to Corner Tree Café.

-Corner Tree Café has been around for a while – you can tell with the less-than-pristine state of the tables and chairs, and some of the yellowy faded notes pinned on their corkboard by the door – but it all adds to its cozy-homey ambience.
+Corner Tree Café has been around for a while – you can tell with the less-than-pristine state of the tables and chairs, and some of the yellowy faded notes pinned on the cork board by the door – but it all adds to its cozy-homey ambience.

-We visited a second time recently, and I think it’s great customer service to spot and welcome back a repeat customer, so kudos to their staff, too.
+We visited a second time recently, and I think it’s great customer service to spot and welcome back a repeat customer, so kudos to their staff.

 What to expect